 ― Vincent Van Gogh

 You drew light out of darkness, you brought hope where there it was easier to just believe there was none.
-Your irises remind of me that hope.
+Your irises remind me of that hope.
 Not the everyday kind.
 But the kind that pierces through a hard icy ground in full purple bloom.
 Yes, that hope.

 You taught me that it’s me who decides what’s perfect and that it’s not just okay, but great to be different.
 You taught me that creating could keep me alive.
 You taught me that creating is love.